erictleung/data-science-resources/README.md

 - [License](#license)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Learning to learn

+> Resources and tips on how to self-learn and learn with others

+- [The Thinker's Guide to The Art of Socratic Questioning (PDF)](https://www.criticalthinking.org/TGS_files/SocraticQuestioning2006.pdf) - A checklist of questions to help facilitate directed discussions on topics.
+- [Questions for a Socratic Dialogue (PDF)](https://courses.cs.vt.edu/cs2104/Spring14McQuain/Notes/SocraticQ.pdf) - Nine types of questions that can be used to facilitate understanding.

 ## Statistics and Probability